UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/README.md

     [PDF](https://www.smhi.se/download/18.6ae791dc18fc9e7539e1121c/1717658901728/Bergstr%C3%B6m_Moberg_Uppsala.pdf)
     [Data](https://www.smhi.se/download/18.53cdce23194f389da053a4e/1740398333056/uppsala_tm_1722-2022.zip)

-!!! exercise  "Generate the Needs for the Project"

-    We shall make a short description of a "Use Case" and the needs that that "Use case" generates the Needs will then be clarified as requirements

 ???- "Where do you start?"

     - project brief, if you are given a project brief or write one your self the project brief should state the problem you would like to solve and any related ideas and constraints you have on the project.
 This is done in plain english
     - Problem statement, the problem statement is a subset of the project brief as it only describes the problem you wish to solve.

-!!! exercise  "Generate Requirements for the Project"
-    Using your user stories generate a requirement document in markdown that follows the below specification.

-!!! hint "How does a typical requirements document look like?"

-    A typical requirements document can be made in a spreadsheet program of your choice or as a table in a markdown document as you will see later.

 !!! info "Commonly used categories of requirements"